What is FinOps?

 As unnecessary costs are identified, cut them out.
 FinOps businesses need to be able to run lean, without any room for extraneous cloud expenses.

-Leverage autoscaling
+Employ autoscaling

 When workloads are unpredictable, take advantage of autoscaling options to automatically adjust computational resources to match active services.

-Avoid being locked in to a single vendor
+Avoid being locked into a single vendor

 By working with multiple vendors, businesses improve their flexibility and allow for a better range of cloud options.
+Plus, they can take advantage of different services and capabilities that match the objectives of your business service or application running in the cloud.

 Seek out and take advantage of discounts